 In its aim to move towards becoming totally inclusive, the school is committed to constantly reviewing and evaluating its practices, systems and curriculum provision.

-Links to key policies e.g. SEND, Supporting Pupils with Medical Conditions, etc. will be available on the website shortly.
+Links to key policies e.g. SEND, Supporting Pupils with Medical Conditions, etc. are available directly through school and on the website.

 Our Core Offer